-Control small weed infestations before they spread and become larger.
-Remove any weeds before they seed.
-This will contain the infestation and stop it spreading by seed.
+Control small weed infestations before they spread.
+Remove weeds before they seed.

 Hand Pulling

 Very effective in small areas or with isolated plants.
 Some plants will regenerate unless all root material is removed.

 Slashing or mowing

 May be used to delay seed production until a more permanent means of control can be undertaken.
 Care must be taken as weeds can easily be spread.